Mycobacterium avium-intracellulare infection: Society and culture

-Terminology

-"Lady Windermere syndrome" is one term to describe infection in the lungs due to MAC.
-It is named after a character in Oscar Wilde's 1892 play Lady Windermere's Fan.
+"Lady Windermere syndrome" is a outdated term that refers to an infection in the lungs caused by MAC.
+It is a reference to Oscar Wilde's 1892 play Lady Windermere's Fan.

-In recent years, some have described the eponym as inappropriate, and some have noted that it would have been unlikely that Lady Windermere had the condition to which her name was assigned.
+In more recent years, some have described the eponym as inappropriate, and some have noted that it would have been unlikely that Lady Windermere had the condition to which her name was assigned.

 The more commonly used term is nontuberculous mycobacteria (NTM) infection, or non-tuberculous mycobacterial infection (NMI).
 There is no evidence that a person's reluctance to spit has any causal role in NTM infection, the chief reason for the term having been applied to older women presenting with the condition.

-Lady Windermere syndrome is a type of mycobacterial lung infection.

-Literary reference

-The original Chest article proposing the existence and pathophysiology of the Lady Windermere syndrome suggested the character Lady Windermere in Oscar Wilde's Victorian-era play Lady Windermere's Fan is a good example of the fastidious behavior believed to cause the syndrome.
+The original Chest article proposing the existence and pathophysiology of the Lady Windermere syndrome suggested the character Lady Windermere in Oscar Wilde's Victorian-era play Lady Windermere's Fan is a good example of the behavior believed to cause the syndrome.
 The article states: